 Michotte reported that the launching and entraining effects are not always reported by naive observers at first.
 He claimed that, after a few trials, the causal impressions did start to occur, and that the initial problem was due to the participants not being used to the artificial conditions of the laboratory, probably including the mechanical apparatus used to present the stimuli.
 Two subsequent studies with naive participants and the same apparatus reported low rates of reporting the launching effect (Beasley, 1968; Boyle, 1960).
 Effects of experience with the stimuli have also been found (Brown & Miles, 1969; Powesland, 1959; Schlottmann et al., 2006; Woods, Lehet, & Chatterjee, 2012).
 As Scholl and Tremoulet (2000) argued, those findings can be interpreted as response biases, in other words as effects on how people make overt responses about what they perceive, rather than effects on the perceptual impressions themselves.
 There may also be effects of fatigue and attention (Choi & Scholl, 2004).
 Participants may be reluctant to endorse extremes of the rating scale until they have seen a representative sample of the stimuli, to get an idea of the range of variation in them.
 On the other hand, Bechlivanidis, Schlottmann, and Lagnado (2019) found that gap and delay stimuli shown before participants have observed a typical launching effect stimulus tended to be given high ratings of causality, and those ratings fell significantly after exposure to a typical launching stimulus.
 More will be said about that study in the introduction to Experiment 4 below.
-It is, however, important to the replication study that participants should, as far as possible, report perceptual impressions and not products of post-perceptual processing.
+It is, however, important to the replication study that participants should, as far as possible, report what they see, their visual impressions, and not what they think following deliberation.
 Preliminary experience with the stimuli, and carefully worded instructions, are both important to achieving that end.
 The plan, therefore, was to start by presenting each participant with a sample of six stimuli chosen to illustrate the variety of stimuli that would be encountered.
 Participants just viewed each stimulus, presented in random order, and no response was elicited from them.
 Two of the six were the typical stimuli for the launching and entraining effects.